HiDaN4/cmpe130_spring18_project/README.md

 ### C++

 The Node.js module requires to be linked against a static library of the project's c++ code.
-In order to create this static library, navigate to the `c++` directory and run `make`.
+In order to create this static library, navigate to the `c++` directory and run `make clean || make`.
 This will build the project's static library into its required location: `nodejs/lib/libproject.a`

 ### Node.js